 Liverpool Football Club is an English football club based in the city of Liverpool.
-They are members of the English Premier League and are the most successful football club in English football history.
+They are the current champions of the English Premier League and are the most successful football club in English football history.

 The club was founded on March 15,1892 by John Houlding and immediately won the Lancashire League and was elected to the Football League Second Division for the 1893-1894 season.

 Liverpool won their first Football League championship in the 1900-1901 season and then again in 1905-1906.
 The club were champions again in 1921-1922 and 1922-1923.
 After winning the league in the 1946-1947 season, Liverpool sank into a decline and recovered only after a certain Bill Shankly was appointed the manager of Liverpool in December 1959.
 He would guide Liverpool back to the top division in 1962, before adding league titles in 1963-1964, 1965-1966 and won their first ever European trophy, the UEFA Cup, in the 1972-1973 season.